 You can really make this a fun day out – have a little adventure on the old brick walls and take the time to walk around the Folimanka Park spreading along the wall.

 Vyšehrad – Panoramic views and the haunted cemetery for celebrities

 If you take the time to walk all the way to Bastion, there’s no reason to skip the nearby Vyšehrad fortress.
 You can reach Vyšehrad easily within a few minutes walk.

 Unlike Bastion, Vyšehrad is well known among tourists, but on the darkening January evening, we met only a few fellow travellers on the Vyšehrad Hill.
 Just by walking along the wall on the top of the hill, you’ll have a chance to admire the city from different directions.

 In addition to the beautiful views, Vyšehrad has other interesting sights worth visiting.
 The impressive cemetery next to the neo-Gothic Saint Peter and Paul Basilica is the final resting place for Prague’s most famous artists, composers, writers and politicians.

-It’s widely-known fact that the celebrities aren’t the only habitants of this chilling cemetery, Vyšehradský hřbitov.
+It’s widely-known fact that the celebrities aren’t the only inhabitants of this chilling cemetery, Vyšehradský hřbitov.

 In Prague, they say that if you’re walking in Vyšehrad at night, you’re more likely to meet a ghost than a mugger.
 That’s right, there are many ghosts that are reported to be wandering around the cemetery at night-time.
 You can read more about the legends of Vyšehrad here.

 Don’t just look at Petrin Hill, go to the top!